Priyanshu078/instagram_clone/README.md

 1. Clone this repository.
 2. Create a new Firebase project
 3. Add Firebase to the cloned project as specified in the Firebase console
-4. This will create your own firebaseOptions.dart file in this project.
+4. This will create your firebaseOptions.dart file in this project.
 5. Now you can run this project using "flutter run" from the console.